-The Covid-19 pandemic has dramatically accelerated digital transformation worldwide as organisations adapted to an overnight change.
+The COVID-19 pandemic has dramatically accelerated digital transformation worldwide as organizations adapted to an overnight change.
 And people showed their adaptability in coping with this shift.
 But Artificial Intelligence (AI) represents a more progressive and permanent change that demands that people are properly prepared for a new way of working.
 Now is the time to start this upskilling and reskilling journey.

 This means that a focus on upskilling and reskilling is more important than ever to equip workers with the knowledge and skills to prepare for future jobs and to remove the fear of AI.
 For businesses, upskilling enables them to build a future-ready workforce.
 For individuals, it’s a way to keep their skills relevant and stay future-ready themselves.
 Here’s my advice on how you can upskill and reskill your people to equip them for the future of work.

 1. Upskill Leadership

 Upskilling and reskilling are definitely on the radar of leaders around the world.
 It is the topic that has the highest level of leader engagement according to The Worldcom Confidence Index which monitors what over 54,000 CEOs are saying.
 But attention to a topic doesn’t necessarily mean that leaders have the skills to capitalize on the opportunities that AI provides.

 Leadership roles will change significantly as more tasks become automated.
 This means the first people to upskill and reskills should be the leadership.
 Whether delivered via your learning management system (LMS) or in a face-to-face context, leaders will need training on how to harness AI positively within their organization.
 That training will also have to deal with developing a plan for ensuring they have the people with the skills to take advantage of what AI offers their organization.

 Leaders will also need to show how embracing AI delivers against the organization’s purpose.
 And how it enables their people to have more fulfilling jobs.